 Our summer placement schemes are an integral part of our recruitment process and they are our preferred route to a training contract with us.
-This experience provides insight into the life of a trainee at Hugh James.
+This experience provides insight into the life of a trainee at Hugh James across a variety of departments.
 This award winning scheme is very popular and spaces are limited.

 The scheme will run over the summer between June and August.
-The interviews will be held in March/April.
+The interviews will be held in April/May.

 You will benefit from your own mentor, usually a current trainee solicitor, so you’ll have a go-to person for any of your queries.
 Where possible, we will immerse you in the day to day life of our teams which can involve attending court and client interviews.

 During your placement with us, you can usually expect to spend time in a few different departments to fully experience life as a Hugh James trainee solicitor.
 At the end of your placement, you will be invited to interview for a training contract with us.

 During your training contract, you will have a dedicated supervisor and regular appraisals to make sure you’re getting the most from your training.
 You will work alongside our current solicitors and will have the opportunity to work in up to four different seats across a variety of the firms practice areas.